mmm-usc/mmmlab_website/README.md

     - Title: title of the post
     - Author: your name
     - Date: date when you create the post/publish the post, a choice of yours
-    - Subdirectory: if you want your post to be shown under a subpage (e.g. research), put in the name of the subpage (i.e. research).
+    - Subdirectory: if you want your post to be shown under a subpage (e.g., research), put in the name of the subpage (i.e., research).
         - Beware of case-sensitivity!
     - Tags: add a tag on your post such that posts under the same tag are gathered together on our lab website for easier nevigations
     - Filename: it should be automatically generated after you put in details of above from the detail `post/YYYY-mm-dd-newfile.rmd`.